-When your focus is on caring for your patient’s day in day out, it can be easy to let your own health issues slip from your priorities.
+When your focus is on caring for your patients day in day out, it can be easy to let your own health issues slip from your priorities.

 Staying well is important for both you and your patients, so it’s really important to get into good habits while you’re at dental school.
 Not only will this help take care of your own wellbeing, you’ll also avoid putting patients at risk.

-Essentially, you should not try and assess your own health or rely on another student’s or colleague’s assessment as to whether your health condition could pose a risk to patients and colleagues.
+You should not try and assess your own health or rely on another student’s or colleague’s assessment as to whether your health condition could pose a risk to patients and colleagues.

 Dentistry is a stressful career, and this can begin at dental school.
 Good advice for dealing with stress is to get help early and be open about the issues you’re experiencing.

 Keeping quiet, or ignoring the problem, can cause things to escalate and lead to more serious issues with your mental health.
 Many dentists go through issues with depression and anxiety.
-And while it’s not always widely acknowledged, plenty of clinician’s experience drug or alcohol dependency as a result of mental health issues.
+And while it’s not always widely acknowledged, plenty of clinicians experience drug or alcohol dependency as a result of mental health issues.

 Society’s attitude towards mental health is changing, and we’re becoming far more aware and understanding of our need to be open about it.
 There’s no reason this should be any different for dentists.

-David found the first year at dental school very different.
+Charlie found the first year at dental school very different.
 He struggled to adapt to the variety of subjects, the more scientific way of approaching his studies and had difficulty making friends.

 In the lead-up to the summer exams, he found himself becoming increasingly unhappy and withdrawn.
-He visited his Medical GP who diagnosed him with depression and referred him for cognitive behavioural therapy.
+He visited his GP who diagnosed him with depression and referred him for cognitive behavioural therapy.

 • Health issues can arise at any time in your dental career, from the early days at university to the final years of clinical work as you look forwards to retirement.
 It is always important to seek help, the sooner the better before it becomes a fitness to practise concern.